aojrzynski/Data-Science-Projects/Predicting Car Purchase Decisions/README.md

   - `Predicting Car Purchase Decisions.ipynb`: Main notebook file with the analysis.

 ## How to Run the Analysis
-Load the `Increasing Employee Retention.ipynb` notebook file using Jupyter notebook (or similar software).
+Load the `Predicting Car Purchae Decisions.ipynb` notebook file using Jupyter notebook (or similar software).

 ## License
 This project is licensed under the MIT License.